stakx-io/stakx/.github/ISSUE_TEMPLATE.md

 <!--
-  Describe what you actually saw when building your website or executing Stakx.
+  Describe what you actually saw when building your website or executing stakx.
 Be as detailed as possible and include logs or command line output if possible
 -->